- 1 How much does it cost to form an LLC in Illinois?

 There is no legally mandated punctuation in the title of an LLC, but that doesn’t mean you shouldn’t consider punctuation when naming your business.
 However, no state requires a corporation or an LLC to use a comma in separating the business name from the business designation.

 An Illinois LLC is considered advantageous because it offers the same limited liability as a corporation, but with less formality in its creation and operation.

 The main cost of forming a limited liability company (LLC) is the state filing fee.
 This fee ranges between $40 and $500, depending on your state.
 There are two options for forming your LLC: You can hire a professional LLC formation service to set up your LLC (for an additional small fee).

-How do I file an LLC for free?
+How do I pay LLC taxes?

 The IRS treats one-member LLCs as sole proprietorships for tax purposes.
 This means that the LLC itself does not pay taxes and does not have to file a return with the IRS.
 As the sole owner of your LLC, you must report all profits (or losses) of the LLC on Schedule C and submit it with your 1040 tax return.